Shuhaoalex/CSC418Project/README.md

 By combinning these two techinichs together, we will be able to finish running a ray tracing program on a bunny model with more than 13000 faces in less than 2 seconds.

-I also reconstructed the structure of the code so that it should be easy to get refraction and UV mapping implemented in the code (however, I failed to do so due to mysterious bug in my implementation).
+I also reconstructed the structure of the code so that it should be easy to get refraction and UV mapping implemented in the code (however, I failed to do so due to mysterious bug in my implementation of these two parts).
 I implemented per_corner normal in Assignment 5 in order to show that my reconstruction on the code do make sense.

 ![](rgb.png)